vbrusca/LoxLang/README.md

 The C# version of Lox uses Visual Studio, while the Java version uses Net Beans.
 There are some hardcoded paths in the project configuration for easy testing.
 You'll have to adjust these to match your environment if you expect to test the interpreter via IDE debugging.

 # Lox Data Structures
+The following are added data structures that are simple but useful.

 ## Arrays
-You can use arrays as follows.
-The implementation is simple but useful.

 <pre>
 var array = Array(3);
 print array.length;    // Prints out "3".